 When is the new MacBook Air for 2017 coming out?
 What new features will the new MacBook Air have?
 Is the 'Air' brand being killed off?

-When Apple updated its MacBook Air in March of 2015, we had been convinced that Apple was about to give the laptop a Retina display.
+When Apple updated its MacBook Air in March of 2015, we had been convinced that the company was about to give the laptop a Retina display.
 Instead, it launched a brand-new MacBook line that's super-thin, super-light and does offer that high-resolution display, but does that mean Apple won't enhance the MacBook Air with a Retina display in the future?
 With the 2016 update only adding more RAM to the basic 13in model, it may be the case.
-In this article we investigate the hints and clues pointing to a 2017 MacBook Air update: including release date, specs & rumoured new features, along with speculation that Apple may be phasing out the ‘Air’ lineup completely.
+In this article we investigate the hints and clues pointing to a 2017 MacBook Air update: including release date, specs & rumoured new features, along with speculation that Apple may be phasing out the 'Air' lineup completely.

 New MacBook Air 2017 rumours: MacBook Air UK release date

 Apple hosted a special event on 21 March 2016, so ahead of the event we had naturally expected new MacBook Air and MacBook models.
 After all, the Spring event represented one year since both were last updated (or one year since it was first launched in the MacBook's case) and before that new Air models arrived in April of 2014.
 But instead, Apple used the event to show off the iPhone SE and the iPad Pro with 9.7in screen.